 The Best Butter Chicken Masala Recipe–seriously!

-A family-friendly Butter Chicken Masala Recipe that can be prepped and cooked in under 30 minutes from start to finish.
+A family-friendly Butter Chicken Masala Recipe that is the World’s Easiest and Best Butter Chicken Masala-no joke!
+It can be prepped and cooked in under 30 minutes from start to finish.
 This one pot Chicken Makhani Recipe tastes better than take out and is a crowd pleaser with its full-flavor creamy gravy.

 The Best Butter Chicken Masala